-Telling a doll that you are worried about your credit card debt is not going to reset your balance to zero overnight.
-But research shows that talking through your feelings can help to relieve the emotional distress that you might be carrying with you.
+Telling a doll that you are worried about your credit card debt will not reset your balance to zero overnight.
+However, research shows that talking through your feelings can help relieve the emotional distress you might be carrying with you.

 When we speak, we use the ventrolateral prefrontal cortex.
-This area of the brain is split up into two sides: left and right.
+This brain area is split up into two sides: left and right.
 The left part of the brain is also known as Broca’s area.
 The right ventrolateral prefrontal cortex isn’t named after anyone, but researchers haven’t been ignoring it.
 This area is crucial for emotional regulation.
-When we put a name to our feelings and speak it aloud, this area lights up.
+This area lights up when we put a name to our feelings and speak it aloud.

-Multiple studies show that when this area of the brain lights up, there is reduced activity in areas like the amygdala.
+Multiple studies show that when this brain area lights up, there is reduced activity in areas like the amygdala.
 The amygdala lights up when we experience emotional distress.
 Some neuroscientists call it the “fear center” of the brain.
-We also tend to hold particularly traumatic (or very good!) memories in this area of the brain.
+We also tend to hold particularly traumatic (or very good!) memories in this brain area.

-Less activity in the amygdala means that we may not be feeling things as intensely.
+Less activity in the amygdala means we may not feel things as intensely.

-All of this shows that by speaking our feelings aloud, we may reduce how intense those feelings are.
+All of this shows that speaking our feelings aloud may reduce how intense those feelings are.
 We won’t be as bogged down by worry or anxiety as we may be if we keep our feelings inside.
 Doesn’t that sound nice?

 Sharing Your Emotions